 1. Choose a Spot

-Now that you have gathered all the basic materials you will need to build your tent, the next thing to get done is choosing the right spot.
+After you have gathered all the basic materials you will need to build your tent, the next step is choosing the right spot.
 You should be looking for a plain level ground, and avoid an area in lower elevation compared to its surroundings.
 Otherwise, you will be risking being trapped in a flood in case it rains.
 Clear the area off of large rocks, peddles, and twigs to ensure that the surface is relatively smooth.
 Also, you should consider choosing a spot that has enough space to not only set your tent up but build a fire as well.

 2.Secure the Tarp or FootPrint